duneroadrunner/SaferCPlusPlus/README.md

 Note that while a "write-lock" pointer will not simultaneously co-exist with any lock pointer to the same shared object in any other thread, it can co-exist with (read- and/or write-) lock pointers in the same thread.
 This means that lock pointers have ["upgrade lock"](http://www.boost.org/doc/libs/1_65_1/doc/html/thread/synchronization.html#thread.synchronization.mutex_concepts.upgrade_lockable) functionality.
 That is, for example, a thread that holds a read lock on a shared object (via read-lock pointer) can, at some later point, additionally obtain a write lock (via write-lock pointer) without surrendering the original read lock.
 It can then release the write lock (by allowing the write-lock pointer to go out of scope), again without surrendering the original read lock.
 Systems based on traditional "readers-writer" locks would require you to surrender the read lock before attempting to obtain a write lock, allowing another thread to potentially (and undesirably) obtain a write lock in between.

 One caveat is that this introduces a new possible deadlock scenario where two threads hold read locks and both are blocked indefinitely waiting for write locks.
-Prudent practice would avoid deadlock by using the non-blocking `try_writelock_ptr()`, or time-out limited `try_writelock_ptr_for()` member functions to obtain the write-lock pointer.
-Currently, this dead-lock scenario is not detected by the access requester (or its underlying mutex).
-It is intended that in the near future, this dead-lock scenario will be detected and an exception will be thrown (or whatever user-specified behavior).
+The access requesters detect these situations, and will throw an exception (or whatever user-specified behavior) when they occur.

 usage example: ([see below](#tasyncsharedv2immutablefixedpointer))